jumpinjackie/mapguide-api-bindings/README.md

 # Build requirements (Windows)

  * Microsoft Visual C++ 2015 (You can use the Community Edition)
+    * If you have VS 2017, make sure it has the MSVC 2015 (v140) toolset installed
  * Microsoft Visual C++ 2012 (You can use the Express Edition for Windows Desktop)
- * SWIG 3.0.7 (On Linux, swigsetup.sh can download and install this for you)
+ * SWIG 3.0.12 (On Linux, swigsetup.sh can download and install this for you)
- * DNX 1.0.0 RC1.
-Get DNX for both platforms (x86 and x64) and runtimes (clr and coreclr)
+ * .net Core SDK (if you have VS 2017, make sure you installed it with the .net Core workload)

 # Build requirements (Linux)

  * Ubuntu 14.04 64-bit
  * MapGuide is installed
- * DNX 1.0.0 RC1.
-Get DNX for coreclr
+ * .net Core SDK

 # Before you build